Cyn-ically/BazaarFlipMod/README.md

 # Hypixel Skyblock Bazaar Flipping Mod for 1.8.9

-## A mod for automating and optimizing Bazaar flipping in Hypixel Skyblock, built using OneConfig for easy configuration.
+## A mod to optimize Bazaar flipping in Hypixel Skyblock, built using OneConfig for easy configuration.

 Download here : https://github.com/Ramona-Flower/BazaarFlipMod/releases/tag/1.0.0